frogsfrogs/frogsfrogs.github.io/booking-info.md

 <br>

 **Location + Dog + Miscellaneous**
 - I am currently in Philadelphia.
-- working out of home studio in west philly
+- Working out of home studio in west philly.
 - I have a small friendly dog who is often present during the tattoo.
 Let me know in the notebox on the booking form if you have allergies or other dog issues.
 I can put him in another room during the tattoo, but the house in general will have dog allergens in it.
 - The place I tattoo is up 2 half flights of narrow stairs and then down 2 steps & there are no elevators.
 I do not have an alternate accessible space to work out of right now unfortunately.
 <br>